graysonkent/graysonkent.github.io/_posts/2017-11-24-various-methods-for-finding-endianness.md

 ```

 The important part to note here is that the `$cpuendian` is simply set by doing a regex lookup of the CPU type in the `cputable` file.

-This is an interesting approach as they entirely avoid the issues with trying to detect endiannes and just hard-code the values they know the CPU will be.

 Here is an (edited) version of its lookup: